 In this sense, perhaps carving out rebel peripheries can and will have a role in subverting proletarianization as spaces of autonomy.

-The lines of desertion towards rebel peripheries could potentially act as a revoluguerrilla strongholds, but a more classical historical example would be that maroon communities across the Americas.
+cal historical example would be that maroon communities across the Americas.

 "Maroons" were those who escaped slavery (or their descendants) who built autonomous communities in the peripheries of colonial slavocracies.
 "Marronage" is their act of escaping slavery and building maroon communities autonomous from slavery and colonialism.
 This concept of marronage is something specific to the Black experience and the Black radical tradition.
 Marronage is the denial of the enslavement of Black people and its resulting fugitivity.
-The specific act of desertion in marronage is not merely that of deserting the colony, but of also escaping the diktats of commodification of the body through enslavement.
-Marronage is not merely desertion, but the "stealing oneself from bondage," an act of open rebellion just by daring to escape the plantation.3 However, marronage and the politics of escape can often leave captivity for others in place.4 This problem was well-recognized by maroons such as those in San Domingo (known today as Haiti), which did set up lines of desertion and escalated to the politics of rebellion through armed struggle against slavery.5 During the Haitian revolution and after independence, the selfabolition of the enslaved resulted in the development of a class of free peasant maroons who lived largely free and autonomous from the machinations of the Haitian State.
+The specific act of desertion in marronage is not merely that of deserting the colony, but of also escaping the diktats of commodification of the body through enslayement.
+Marronage is not merely desertion, but the "stealing oneself from bondage," an act of open rebellion just by daring to escape the plantation.
+However, marronage and the politics of escape can often leave captivity for others in place.
+This problem was wellrecognized by maroons such as those in San Domingo (known today as Haiti), which did set up lines of desertion and escalated to the politics of rebellion through armed struggle against slavery.
+During the Haitian revolution and after independence, the self-abolition of the enslaved resulted in the development of a class of free peasant maroons who lived largely free and autonomous from the machinations of the Haitian State.
 They formed maroon communities in the mountains of Haiti, where the plantation system (albeit without slavery) could not be reimposed by Haiti's new leaders.6

-The Black revolutionary Russell Maroon Shoatz wrote a Black Marxist history of maroons and marronage in his seminal work "The Dragon and the Hydra."7 In that work, Shoatz showed how various acts of marronage and maroon communities not only escaped slavery, but resisted and attacked slavery from the peripheries.
-In San Domingo, as docu-
+The Black revolutionary Russell Maroon Shoatz wrote a Black Marxist history of maroons and marronage in his seminal work "The Dragon and the Hydra."
+In that work, Shoatz showed how various acts of marronage and maroon communities not only escaped slav-

-2 Gilles Dauvé, "When Insurrections Die," Endnotes 1, no. 1 (October 2008): 51-52.
+$^{^2}$ Gilles Dauvé, "When Insurrections Die," ${\it Endnotes}~1,$ no. 1 (October 2008): 51-52.